 - People who have a new partner;

-Bacterial STDs or STIs are easier to treat.
+Bacterial STDs or STDs are easier to treat.
 Viral infections can be managed, but not always cured.

-If you are pregnant and have STIs, starting treatment immediately can prevent or reduce your baby's risk of infection.
+If you are pregnant and have STDs, starting treatment immediately can prevent or reduce your baby's risk of infection.

-Treatment of STIs according to the cause includes:
+Treatment of STDs according to the cause includes:

 Antibiotics.
 Antibiotics can cure many sexually transmitted bacterial and parasitic infections, including gonorrhea, syphilis, chlamydia, and trichomoniasis.
 You usually treat gonorrhea and chlamydia at the same time, as these two infections often occur together.